TheRealBeef/Beefs-Stationeers-Room-Defogger/README.md

 Configuration available through StationeersLaunchPad config or BepInEx config files.

 ## Changelog
+>### Version 1.1.4
+> - Remove storm changes as they are fully depreciated following update to storm system on stable branch

 >### Version 1.1.3
 > - Fix edge case where steel angled frame placed inside sealed room could cause it to be venting